 The word “co-signatory” is used when two or more parties have signed a contractual document.
 The act of signing makes the person a party to the document and legally obligates them to its terms.
 Co-signatories are typically used in business contracts and loan agreements.
 When two or more people sign a document as co-signatories, they are jointly liable for the obligations outlined in the document, including debts.

 Signing a document is more than just a formality; it indicates that the signatory agrees to the terms and conditions set forth in the document.
 By signing such a document, the signatory creates a binding contract that can be enforceable in court.
 This means that the signatory is legally obligated to uphold their end of the agreement.

 Digital contracting has become increasingly popular in recent years; it allows deals to be closed more quickly and easily.
 However, like their traditional counterparts, digital contracts are only as good as the signatories and other entities who create and enforce them.
-For a digital contract to be legally binding, it must be signed by a party with the authority to do so.
+For a digital contract to be legally binding, it must be signed by a party with authority to do so.
 This means that signatories play a critical role in digital contracting.
 Without them, businesses would be unable to take advantage of this important tool.
-As such, companies must take the time to carefully select signatory parties who are reliable and trustworthy.
+As such, companies must take the time to select signatory parties who are reliable and trustworthy carefully.